itsmasso/Dreamlocked/README.md

 > ⚠️ **Note:** Steam **must be open** to launch the game.

 - 🔗 **Download Link**: https://drive.google.com/file/d/1k1540kBi775RNXV_l285mkf4YP5gP2Q_/view?usp=sharing
-- Extract the `.zip` or run the installer and launch the game through the provided `.exe` file.
+- Extract the `.zip` and launch the game through the provided `.exe` file.
 - Launch Steam before playing in order to host a lobby.

 ---